Usbac/wolff/docs/controller.md

 Let's create a controller, first it must extend the `Wolff\Core\Controller` class and be in the `Controller` namespace.

-Any public method is supposed to be accesible through a route, and it must take a parameter (the `Wolff\Core\Http\Request` request object).
+Any public method is supposed to be accesible through a route, and it must take two parameters which are the request object and the response object (instance of `Wolff\Core\Http\Request` and `Wolff\Core\Http\Response`).

 The `index` method will be called by default when no method name is given.